iamdtang/itp/public/assignments/apis-with-node.md

 ### Submission

-As always, send a zip file to the TA and myself.
+As always, send a zip file to the TA and myself __WITHOUT the node_modules directory__.